Kristinita/KristinitaPelican/content/IT-articles/Fastest-way-to-add-new-version-of-Sublime-Text-3-package.md

 It may take a lot of time.

-In this article I wrote, how possible to make all these actions use only one command in command line.
+In this article I wrote, how possible to make all these actions use solely one command in command line.

-<a id="demonstration"></a>
+<a id="Demonstration"></a>
 # Demonstration

 I [push commit](https://github.com/Kristinita/SashaSublime/commit/40783aee5a678d62f4e703248c277c725246f1ea) to my GitHub repository → I enter in command line: